Choose a type

 Cancer that has spread to the bone from somewhere else in the body is called secondary bone cancer.
 Secondary tumours in the bone are sometimes called bone secondaries or bone metastases.

-Any cancer can spread to the bone but it is more likely with:
+Any cancer can spread to the bone, but secondary bone cancer happens more often with: